-openssh fileset and its prerequisite rpm package openssl must be installed on BPRse server and each BPRse client.
+openssh fileset and its prerequisite rpm package openssl must be installed on BPRse server and each BPRse client..
+Paged the SPB (Software Palagese Bulletin for Bull Enhancement for installation precedure

 Read the SRB (Software Release Bulletin for Bull Enhancement) for installation procedure.